chijete/CrafyWakeWord/README.md

 - `"mfa_DICTIONARY_PATH"` is the path, relative to the root directory, where your downloaded Montreal Forced Aligner Pronunciation dictionary file is located.
 - `"mfa_ACOUSTIC_MODEL_PATH"` is the path, relative to the root directory, where your downloaded Montreal Forced Aligner Acoustic model file is located.
 - `"dataset_language"` is the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "ISO 639-1 code") of the target language.
 Example: `"en"`
+- `"window_size_ms"` is the number of milliseconds of the model's listening time window.
+- `"train_epochs"` is the number of epochs for which the model will be trained.
+- `"add_vanilla_noise_to_negative_dataset"` determines whether to add the base noise to the negative dataset.

 ### 6. Prepare and train the model
 Run these commands within your conda environment: